 Other Industry Resources

-Given new deposit insurance requirements for nominee broker deposits that will take effect on April 30, 2022, BDAG continues to develop additional resources to support industry’s work to implement the new Framework.
-These resources will focus on key issues and will be set out in this section of the BDAG Webpage.
-We encourage you to check back here regularly for updates about new materials.
+Given new deposit insurance requirements for nominee broker deposits that took effect on April 30, 2022, BDAG has developed resources to support industry’s work to implement the new Framework.

 The GIC Deposit Re-Registration Industry Best Practices support the adoption of a preferred industry approach for updating ownership and other key information for GIC deposits when they are re-registered (i.e., internal re-registration).
 The Best Practices look to provide standards and parameters to facilitate an automated processes for nominee brokered deposit industry participants to use to re-register GIC deposits, including deposits that are on the records of CDIC member institutions when the new rules take effect (I.e., on April 30, 2022).